ZhangBanger/zhangbanger.github.io/_posts/2015-12-30-highway-net-vs-gradnet.md

 ## tl;dr

-Highway Networks employ more learnable weights for a similar network, but are easier to use than GradNets.
-Architectural interpolation for very deep nets seems to work better when machines do the work.
+Highway Networks and GradNets both allow interpolation of network architecture.
+GradNets rely on a heuristic for global interpolation, while Highway Networks employ learnable weights for neuron-specific gating.
+The latter turned out to be easier to train and optimize due to the flexibility and self-optimization.

 ## Intro